 By late June some irrigated fields of potatoes, alfalfa or small grains have had three to four applications of water, but for many producers the irrigation season is just beginning.
 If you have not had the system running yet, now is the time to make sure the irrigation equipment is in running order.
 If you ignore irrigation equipment until the day you need to water, it leads to cutting corners and taking risks that can lead to damage and downtime.
 Here are a few suggestions of system inspection and repair areas to concentrate on.

 Check and test all control and power boxes

-With all power off, open each electric box and blow it out with compressed air.
+With all power off, open each electrical box and blow it out with compressed air.
 Avoid leaving any dust or debris in the box or connections.
 Seal holes that rodents, snakes or insects may use to gain access to the box.
 A small application of a long residual action insecticide to the bottom of the box can reduce ant and spider problems in the future.
-Inspect disconnects function and repair or replace faulty equipment.
+Inspect function of disconnects and repair or replace faulty equipment.
 Make sure all connections are tight and all connection surfaces are free of corrosion.
 Many electrical disconnects or pivot control boxes meet an early demise from an electrified mouse nest explosion in the box.

 Turn on power supply using proper safety protocol

 If you generate your own power, start the engine and bring it up to proper RPMs for the generator.
 Check the voltage at each pump and pivot in the system.
 Inspect the grounding wire from terminal to rods.
 Some irrigated crop contracts have requirements for testing of the grounding system and maximum resistance.
 Make a list of needed repairs for your electrician to follow-up on and get them started before the traditional over-committed first days of irrigation season.

 Service pump engines and inspect all fluid levels